 The Directors consider that the principal risks (including financial risks) and uncertainties of the Company are integrated with the principal risks and uncertainties of the Group and are not managed separately.
-The principal risks and uncertainties of the Group, which include those of the Company, are: Key employees, Economic environment and consumer trends, Competition, Adverse publicity, Information technology, Changes in industry regulations, Sourcing pharmaceutical supplies, Sourcing and integrating acquisitions, Health and Safety legislation, Corporate legislation and regulatory requirements, Bank facilities, Future pandemic or lockdown, Sustainability and climate change, Epidemiology, and Cyber attack.
-These are discussed further, within the "Principal risks and uncertainties" on pages 60 to 68 of the CVS Group plc 2022 Annual report which does not form part of this report.
-The Group has also considered their environmental impact as disclosed in the "Streamlined Energy and Carbon Reporting" on pages 99 and 100 of the CVS Group plc 2022 Annual Report.
+The principal risks and uncertainties of the Group, which include those of the Company, are: Key employees, Economic environment, Competition, Adverse publicity, Information technology, Changes in industry regulations, Sourcing pharmaceutical supplies, Sourcing and integrating acquisitions, Health and Safety legislation, Corporate legislation and regulatory requirements, Bank facilities, Future pandemic or lockdown, Sustainability and climate change, Epidemiology, Cyber attack and Competition and Markets Authority Market Review.
+These are discussed further, within the "Principal risks and uncertainties" on pages 60 to 68 of the CVS Group plc 2023 Annual report which does not form part of this report.
+The Group has also considered their environmental impact as disclosed in the "Streamlined Energy and Carbon Reporting" on pages 98 and 99 of the CVS Group plc 2023 Annual Report.